vi/readwrite/README.md

 ---

-Given two things, one of which implements `std::io::Read` and other implements `std::io::Write`, make a single socket-like object which implmenets `Read + Write`.
+Given two things, one of which implements `std::io::Read` and other implements `std::io::Write`, make a single socket-like object which implements `Read + Write`.
 Note that you can't write to it while waiting for data to come from read part.

 Example: generate a virtual socketpair.